 The Credit Union will ensure that all employees are aware of the purposes for which employee information is collected, including any disclosure of their personal information to third parties.
-This will be communicated verbally at the time of employment as well as in writing, using employee online privacy training programs.
+This will be communicated verbally at the time of employment as well as in writing, through the use of employee online privacy training programs.